Thilo87/PacMan/README.md

-Just a simple PacMan I made with Python.
+Just a simple console PacMan I made with Python.
+Runs only on Windows systems.